-The use of Soma pills is relatively common among people who experience muscle pain and related symptoms.
-Soma tablets can provide an effective alleviation of these symptoms, but continued use of the drug can cause a person to develop a tolerance.
-In this case, as well as when a person decides to use a soma pain pill for recreational purposes, addiction is possible.
-Addiction and dependence on the drug can lead to abuse, which can cause a person to take too much of the medication.
-In turn, this can lead to many potential side-effects and harmful events in the patient’s body.
+The use of Soma pills is relatively common among people who experience muscle pain and related health conditions.
+Soma medication can effectively alleviate these symptoms, but continued use of the drug can cause a person to develop tolerance.
+In this case, and when a person decides to use Soma drug for recreational purposes, dependence is possible.
+Dependence and abuse of the drug can lead to addiction, which can cause a person to take too much of the medication.
+In turn, this can lead to many potential side effects and harmful events in the patient’s body.

-Soma, along with many other prescription drugs, is often abused by the general population.
+Carisoprodol, along with many other prescription drugs, is often abused by the general population.
 There are various reasons why people tend to abuse these drugs.
-In some cases, the patient finds that the dose they were prescribed does not work as effectively anymore.
-In other cases, the individual craves the sedative or euphoric side-effects that sometimes occur with the use of certain medications.
+In some cases, the patient finds that the prescribed dose does not work as effectively anymore.
+In other cases, the individual craves the sedative or other effects that sometimes occur with certain drugs.

-- An estimated 5.1% of individuals between the ages of 18 and 25 abused prescription painkillers in the year 2015.
-Looking at a broader category, there was a reported 2.40% of the population who abused prescription pain killers among those aged 12 years or older.
+- An estimated 5.1% of individuals between the ages of 18 and 25 abused prescription painkillers in 2015.
+Looking at a broader category, a reported 2.40% of the population abused prescription pain killers among those aged 12 years or older.

-- An estimated 1.40% of those individuals over the age of 12, abuses prescription sedative medication at least on one occasion every month.
+- An estimated 1.40% of those individuals over 12 abuse prescription sedative medication at least on one occasion every month.

 - The National Survey on Drug Use and Health found that more than two million individuals in the United States who are older than 12 years of age abused Soma at least once in the past.

-Using Soma while pregnant is not advised.
-This is especially important during the first three months of pregnancy, as the unborn baby may be harmed by the physiological effects that the medicine has in the human body, along with the risk that the active chemicals of the drug may reach the developing fetus.
-From month three to six, some women may benefit from the use of this drug to reduce musculoskeletal pain.
+Using Carisoprodol while pregnant is not advised.
+It is especially important during the first three months of pregnancy.
+The unborn baby may be harmed by the physiological effects that the medicine has on the human body, along with the risk that the active chemicals of the drug may reach the developing fetus.
+From months three to six, some women may benefit from using this drug to reduce musculoskeletal pain.

-Similarly, Soma and breastfeeding is also not an advised combination.
-It has been found that using Soma while breastfeeding may cause some of the active chemicals to leak into the woman’s breast milk.
-This could affect the baby that is being breastfed.
+Similarly, Carisoprodol and breastfeeding is also not an advised combination.
+It has been found that using Soma medication while breastfeeding may cause some of the active chemicals to pass into the woman’s breast milk.
+It could affect the baby that is being breastfed.